 Welcome.
 I invite you to dive in on your own terms.
 There’s nothing to “get” here beyond what you take away.
-You’ll find mixed media, including a home-based community performance called FED, plus poetry and nonfiction projects.
-I invite you to play with them, to make them your own, to make your own.
-I invite you to make the traversal from work to text.
-I demarcate this playground as “a word-art-sound thing.”
+You’ll find interdisciplinary art, including a home-based community performance called FED and a global photography and social media project called Imaginary Friends & Family, plus poetry, nonfiction, conversations, and workshops.
+I invite you to play, to adapt and make what you find here your own, to make your own.
+Make the traversal from work to text.
+I demarcate this playground “a word-art-sound thing.”

 a word-art-sound thing emerges from outliers and outlier perspectives.